gregorwolf/SAP-NPM-API-collection/apis/xb-msg/README.md

 * Use messages with a binary payload
 * Receive message at least once and acknowledge messages after successful processing
 * Stay flexible with regards to the used messaging protocol
+* But still accept the need to maintain settings on the broker side, e.g. to create queues or assign topic bindings to it

 With these requirements `@sap/xb-msg` in combination with package `@sap/xb-msg-env` can be a good choice.
 For example to consume messages: